Aesop Rock: 2001–2004: Labor Days, Daylight EP, and Bazooka Tooth

-Shortly after releasing Float, Aesop Rock signed to Manhattan-based label Definitive Jux (commonly shortened to Def Jux), where he released Labor Days (2001), an album dedicated to the discussion of labor in American society and the concept of "wage slaves".
-This album was most well known for its single "Daylight".
-Because of its popularity, Daylight was re-released in 2002 as a seven-track EP, including an "alternative" new version of the song "Night Light", whose paraphrased lyrics simultaneously refer back to, and stand in stark opposition to, the original's.
-The song "Labor" (from Labor Days) was featured in Tony Hawk's Pro Skater 4; it also was the first album in his catalog to break through the Billboard charts, peaking at number 15 at the United States Independent Charts.
+While signed to Mush, Aesop Rock became acquainted with El-P, who at the time was in the process of establishing the Manhattan-based label Definitive Jux (also known as Def Jux).
+Aesop signed to Def Jux shortly after the release of Float.
+Aesop's first Def Jux project was the 2001 album Labor Days, an album dedicated to the discussion of labor in American society and the concept of "wage slaves".
+The success of Labor Days enabled Aesop to pursue music as a full-time career.
+The album became Aesop's first project to reach the Billboard charts, peaking at number 15 at the United States Independent Charts; its opening track, "Labor", was also featured in Tony Hawk's Pro Skater 4.

+Due to the popularity of "Daylight", a track from Labor Days, Aesop expanded the song into a seven-track EP in 2002, including an "alternative" new version titled "Night Light", whose paraphrased lyrics simultaneously refer back to, and stand in stark opposition to, the original's.

 Labor Days was followed by Bazooka Tooth in 2003.
 For the first time, production was mostly handled by Bavitz himself, with three tracks from longtime collaborator Blockhead and one from close friend and Definitive Jux label CEO El-P. Guest appearances include Party Fun Action Committee, El-P, and Mr. Lif (all Definitive Jux labelmates) and Camp Lo.
+Reflecting on Bazooka Tooth in 2007, Aesop described his goal with the album was to have it sound "turbulent" and "abrasive", a direction inspired by his uncertainty about how to respond to his growing fanbase.
 With this release Aesop hit a higher level of recognition, releasing "No Jumper Cables" as a single and music video, then another single, "Freeze", shortly after.
 A remix of "No Jumper Cables" was featured on Tony Hawk's Underground 2, furthering Aesop's recognition.
 In 2004, he released Build Your Own Bazooka Tooth and created a contest in which contestants had to create a remix of an Aesop Rock song using the a cappellas and instrumentals.